How to Seal a Wooden Window Frame

 There are a variety of sealants available on the market, so you will need to choose the right type for your project.
 If you are sealing wood that will be exposed to the elements, you will need to use a water-resistant sealant.
 If you are sealing wood that will not be exposed to the elements, you can use a less expensive sealant.

-3. Clean the Wood
+3. Prepare the Wood

 4. Repair Any Damage